Nikolai Khabibulin

 Nikolai Alexandrovich Khabibulin (/ˌhæbiˈbuːlɪn/; Николай Александрович Хабибулин, born January 13, 1973) is a Russian former professional ice hockey goaltender.
 Known by the nickname "The Bulin Wall", he spent the majority of his playing career in the National Hockey League (NHL) with the Winnipeg Jets, Phoenix Coyotes, Chicago Blackhawks, Tampa Bay Lightning, and Edmonton Oilers.

-Khabibulin excelled at the international level, winning two Olympic medals (gold and bronze) and was named Best Goaltender at the 2002 Winter Olympics.
+At the international level, he won two Olympic medals (gold and bronze) and was named Best Goaltender at the 2002 Winter Olympics.
 He was the first Russian goaltender to win the Stanley Cup, doing so with Tampa Bay in 2004; until 2020, he was also the only Russian goaltender to start in the Finals.
 He is also a four-time NHL All-Star.

 Playing career

 Winnipeg Jets/Phoenix Coyotes (1994–99)

-Khabibulin was selected in the ninth round of the 1992 NHL Entry Draft by the Winnipeg Jets.
+Khabibulin was selected in the ninth round of the 1992 NHL entry draft by the Winnipeg Jets.
 In the 1993–94 season, he played with the touring Russian Penguins and by the start of the NHL season in January 1995, was playing in the NHL.
 In 1996, he moved with the Jets to Phoenix, Arizona, where they became the Phoenix Coyotes.
-In five years with the Jets/Coyotes franchise, he started at least 60 games in three of those seasons (including two instances in which he played 70 games), a heavy workload for a goaltender.
-Although the team made the Stanley Cup playoffs each of these years, some claimed that their first-round exits were partly due to Khabibulin being fatigued from playing so many regular season games.
+In five years with the Jets/Coyotes franchise, he started at least 60 games in three of those seasons (including two instances in which he played 70 games).

-After the 1998–99 season, Khabibulin became embroiled in a bitter contract dispute with the Coyotes, and ended up holding out for an entire season.
+After the 1998–99 season, Khabibulin became embroiled in a contract dispute with the Coyotes and ended up holding out for an entire season.
 During this year, he played for the Long Beach Ice Dogs of the International Hockey League (IHL), earning the James Gatschene Memorial Trophy as league MVP.